 On my connecting flight from Istanbul to Vienna, I had another exit row seat.
 And once again, no window.
 I basically flew halfway around the world in a window seat without being able to see any of the scenery along the way.

 Not all exit rows on airplanes are windowless.
-Some of them are though, so I suggest doing your research ahead of time so you don’t get any nasty surprises as you board your flight.
+Some of them are though, so I suggest doing your research ahead of time so you don’t get any nasty surprises once you board your flight.

 5. Sometimes there’s a lack of leg room